A hearing assessment is a non-invasive procedure which is tailored to the needs of each patient but must contain certain fundamental tests.

 What to expect at your first meeting

-The first time you visit an Audiologist, you are in for a pleasant experience that is interesting and informative.
+The first time you visit an Audiologist or Acoustician, you are in for a pleasant experience that is interesting and informative.
 You will gain an understanding of your hearing, identify any needs you may have and explore possible solutions.
 Bring someone with you.
 Most people find it helpful to bring a spouse, family member or friend to their first visit.
 You will get more out of your visit if someone close to you shares in the experience.What to expect at your first visit:

 Discuss your concerns regarding your hearing needs, situations and sounds that you have difficulty with in your everyday life.